Choosing a single payment or regular payments

 If you choose regular payments, you will receive smaller payments over 5, 10 or 25 years.
 This might be a good option if you would prefer to have a regular income.
 These payments will increase in line with inflation.

-If an affected person dies after accepting a compensation offer but before receiving all of it, their estate will get the remaining amount as a single lump sum payment.
-If they die after applying but before receiving a compensation offer, their estate won’t be able to continue the application or accept any offer made as a result of the pending application.
+If the affected person died after accepting a compensation offer but before receiving all of it, their estate will receive the remaining amount as a single lump sum payment.

 You won’t have to pay tax on your compensation and it won’t affect your benefits.